safe-global/safe-docs/safe-core-sdk/safe-apps/example-safe-app.md

   transaction
 ---

-# Build a Batch transactions Safe App
+# Build Safe App with batch transactions

 ## What are we building?